SUKHMAN-SINGH-1612/Data-Science-Projects/README.md

     - **Technologies Used:** The notebooks uses Decision Tree Regressor and Random Forest Regressor.
     - **Results:** The random forest regressor gave 80.2% accuracy
 ## License
 This project is licensed under the [MIT License](https://github.com/SUKHMAN-SINGH-1612/Data-Science-Projects/blob/main/LICENSE).
-You are free to use the code and resources for educational or personal purposes.
+You are free to use the code and resources for educational or personal purposes with citation or reference to the original code and resources used.
 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this repository, please follow the guidelines outlined in [CONTRIBUTING.md](https://github.com/SUKHMAN-SINGH-1612/Data-Science-Projects/blob/main/CONTRIBUTING.md).
 Any improvements, bug fixes, or additional projects are greatly appreciated.
 ## Feedback and Contact